 Everybody wants to be a successful trader.
 While there are many strategies to become a successful trader, there are 10 pivotal ways that traders can have to build a winning portfolio.
-This TradingSim article will help traders find the top 10 strategies to develop a solid trading strategy, highlight 5 specific investing strategies, and will assist investors who want to choose the best stocks or other investment instruments.
+This TradingSim article will give traders the top 10 strategies on how to develop a solid trading strategy, highlight 5 specific investing strategies, and will assist investors who want to choose the best stocks or other investment instruments.

 Why do investors need a trading strategy?

 Investors need a trading strategy to avoid emotional investments.
 Trading strategies are necessary to avoid irrational actions during extreme swings in the stock market.
 It’s especially important to have a framework for trading during a bear market.
 Legendary investor Warren Buffett noted that investors have to remain calm to pick the best trading plan.